 Reporting segments are identified in the way in which the Joint Presidents and Chief Executive Officers organise segments within our group for making operating decisions and assessing performance.
 The segment overview included below is based on our segment results.
-Inter-segment turnover was entered into under terms and conditions substantially similar to terms and conditions which would have been negotiated with an independent third party.
-Refer to Business segment information of "Item 18-Annual Financial statements" for further detail regarding turnover and Operating profit per segment.
-Refer also to "Our Operating Model Structure" as contained in Exhibit 99.4.
+Intersegment turnover was entered into under terms and conditions substantially similar to terms and conditions which would have been negotiated with an independent third party.
+Refer to Business segment information of "Item 18-Financial Statements-Segment information" for further detail regarding turnover and operating profit per segment.
+Refer also to "How we structure ourselves to create value" as contained in Exhibit 99.4.